gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

     :class: only-dark
     :height: 330

+.. container:: figurelegend

+    Movie showing the motion of the atoms during the energy minimization.

 ..  container:: justify

-    Note for VMD user: You can avoid having molecules 'cut in half' by the periodic boundary conditions by rewriting the trajectory using 'gmx trjconv -f min.trr -s min.tpr -o min_whole.trr -pbc whole'
+    Note for VMD users: You can avoid having molecules 'cut in half' by the periodic boundary conditions by rewriting the trajectory using:

+..  code-block:: bash

+    gmx trjconv -f min.trr -s min.tpr -o min_whole.trr -pbc whole'

+..  container:: justify

-    One can see that the molecules reorient themselves into more energetically favorable positions, and that the distances between the atoms are being progressively homogeneized.
+    One can see that the molecules reorient themselves into more energetically favorable positions, and that the distances between the atoms are being progressively homogenized.

+..  container:: justify

     Let us have a look at the
     evolution of the potential energy of the system.
 To do so, we can use the internal 'energy' command of